Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

-It is likely that the components of a cyclic homology in $F_{2k}HC_*(C)/F_{2k-1}HC_*(C)$ for $k>1$ can also be realized as a higher loop analogue of the trace $Z$ attached to the unital and cyclic filtered $A_{\infty}$ algebra.
-Namely we expect that a $k$-loop analogue of $Z$ for unital and cyclic filtered $A_{\infty}$ algebra can be constructed by taking a sum of appropriate products of the structure constants of $\frak m_{k'}$ ($k' \le k$) over certain Feynman diagrams into each of whose exterior vertices the unit is inserted.

-Thus the current situation looks very similar to those appearing in the contexts of \begin{enumerate} \item higher residue pairing and primitive form. \cite{Sai83}. \item $S^1$ equivariant cohomology and gravitational descendent. \cite{givental2} \item asymptotic expansion and perturbative Chern-Simons gauge theory. \end{enumerate} We hope to explore the relationship of our story with these in a sequel of this paper. \begin{rem} We however remark that our invariant $Z$ and its higher-loop cousins are slightly different from the invariant of cyclic $A_{\infty}$ algebra described in \cite{konts:feyman}.
+It is likely that the components of a cyclic cohomology in for $k>1$ can also be realized as a higher loop analogue of the trace $Z$ attached to the unital and cyclic filtered $A_{\infty}$ algebra.
+Namely we expect that a $k$-loop analogue of $Z$ for a unital and cyclic filtered $A_{\infty}$ algebra can be constructed by taking a sum of appropriate products of the structure constants of $\frak m_{k'}$ ($k' \le k$) over certain Feynman diagrams into each of whose exterior vertices the unit is inserted.
+Thus the current situation looks very similar to those appearing in the contexts of \begin{enumerate} \item higher residue pairing and primitive form. \cite{Sai83}. \item $S^1$ equivariant cohomology and gravitational descendent. \cite{givental2} \item asymptotic expansion and perturbative Chern-Simons gauge theory. \end{enumerate} We hope to explore the relationship of our story with these in a sequel of this paper. \begin{rem} We however note that our invariant $Z$ and its higher-loop cousins are slightly different from the invariant of cyclic $A_{\infty}$ algebra described in \cite{konts:feyman}.
 In fact, in our work the unit plays a significant role as well as the $A_{\infty}$ operations.
 The $0$-loop (or genus $0$) case of the invariant of \cite{konts:feyman} looks closer to the invariant defined in \cite{fu091}, where the Maslov class is assumed to vanish. \end{rem}